ResearchComputing/Documentation/Compiling-and-Linking.md

 ```
 Several compiler-independent modules will also be displayed.
 Those modules (e.g., the Julia module) can be loaded at any time, irrespective of the compiler or MPI version in use.

-If multiple versions of a particular compiler are available, the `D` denotes the default version.
-If the version number is omitted in the `module load` command, this is the version that will be used.
+If multiple versions of a package are available, a `D` is used to indicate the default version.
+When the version number is omitted during the `module load` command, the default version will be used.
 Considering the output above, the following two commands are equivalent:

 ```[janedoe@shas0136 ~]$ module load intel ```